Eray Cömert: Breakthrough

 After the loan period, in July 2018, Cömert again returned to Basel.
-But, the Basel's 2018–19 season started badly.
-Already in the preparation games things went wrong and as the team started their league season they lost the first home game against St. Gallen.
+But Basel's 2018–19 season started badly.
+Already in pre-season friendlies things went wrong and as the team started their league season they lost the first home game against St. Gallen.
 Head coach Raphaël Wicky was immediately replaced by Marcel Koller.
-But things were not much better, Basel ended the league season in second position, with a massiv 20 points residue behind champions Young Boys.
+But things were not much better, Basel ended the league season second, 20 points behind champions Young Boys.
 Nevertheless, Basel won the Swiss Cup in the 2018–19 season.
 The final was held on 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
 Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the result was 2–1 for Basel.
 Cömert scored his first goal for his team in the home game in the St. Jakob-Park on 23 August.
 It was the 1st leg of the 2018–19 UEFA Europa League play-off round and it was the winning goal of the match as Basel won 3–2 against Apollon Limassol.
 He scored his first domestic league goal for his team in the away game in the Swissporarena on 25 November 2018.
 It was the equaliser in the fifth minute of added time as Basel played a 1–1 draw with Luzern.
 This season was the breakthrough for the central defender.
 Cömert totaled 31 appearances, 24 League, two in the Cup and five in the UEFA competitions (Champions League and Europa League.
 He scored those afore mentioned two goals in these matches.